Drafting and Survey Technician

-WALLACE: Drafting and Survey Technicians, or DS Techs, provide deployed and domestic survey and drafting support to the Forces and other government departments, using the latest survey equipment and computer-aided drafting software.
+Drafting and Survey Technicians (DS Tech) provide both deployed and domestic drafting and survey support to the Canadian Armed Forces and other government departments anywhere in the world.

 Drafting and Survey Technicians belong to the Military Engineering Branch of the Canadian Armed Forces.
 Their primary responsibilities are:

 Drafting and Survey Technicians may be members of either the Canadian Army or the Royal Canadian Air Force.
 They may be called upon to support all CAF exercises and operations, including those lead by the Royal Canadian Navy.
 The primary work environment is in an office, however fieldwork is a large component of the job and is conducted in approved weather conditions, 24/7, on bases, wings or in operational theatres.
 Drafting and Survey Technicians use high-tech computer workstations and software designed for drafting and survey applications.
 Drafting and Survey Technicians are employed in Kingston, ON; Gagetown, NB; Cold Lake, AB; and Greenwood, NS.
 As you progress in your career, you may also have the opportunity to be posted to Brussels, Belgium.

 The first stage of training is the Basic Military Qualification course, or Basic Training, held at the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec.
 This training provides the basic core skills and knowledge common to all trades.
 A goal of this course is to ensure that all recruits maintain the Canadian Armed Forces (CAF) physical fitness standard; as a result, the training is physically demanding.